pieter-v-n/pmx-cluster-tb/README.md

 After all these changes to the host configuration files, it is time to reboot the system.
 - as root (or by sudo), run: `reboot now`
 ## Check connectivity
-After all hosts are booted, and interceonnected by the 3 Thunderbolt cables, we can check whether each host can see eachother.
+After all hosts are booted, and interconnected by the 3 Thunderbolt cables, we can check whether each host can see eachother.
 1. as root (or by sudo) type: `vtysh -c "show openfabric topology"`
 2. we should see that each host can see the two other hosts, both with IPv4 (using IPv4 addresses: `10.0.0.81/32`, `10.0.0.82/32`, and `10.0.0.83/32`), and IPv6 (using IPv6 addresses: `fc00::81/128`, `fc00::82/128` and `fc00::83/128`) .
 3. as root (or by sudo) run the iperf3 server on each host by: `iperf3 -s`